 You will complete an information card when you line up.
 If you are a Veteran student, please ask for a label to be added to your information card, designating which area you served in.
 You will hand this card to an announcer who will read it as you cross the stage to receive your diploma jacket.
 Keep this card with you until you reach the announcer.
 Do not take a commencement program with you during the processional as one will be waiting for you on your seat.
 Remember to leave purses, cameras and other valuables with your guests.
 If you have any questions while at the event, please look for one of the commencement assistants.

 The academic procession begins promptly at 1:00 p.m.
 Again, please don’t bring anything with you except your information card—no purses, cameras, etc. The graduate students will lead the procession, followed by the undergraduate students and then the University administrators, faculty and dignitaries.
 Everyone will proceed single file.
 Students will be directed by ushers to the appropriate seating in front of the stage.
 When you reach the seating section, remember to move all the way over into the row of chairs so that your entire row of chairs is full.
-Everyone will remain standing until after the National Anthem has been sung (men should remove their caps during the Anthem).
+We ask that everyone remain standing until after the National Anthem has been sung (men should remove their caps during the Anthem).

 Candidates must have completed at least 30 hours of graded work (grades in which grade points are awarded) at Washington State University in order to be considered for honors.